How Do I Make Workforce Collaboration Happen?

 In fact, about 40% of Millennials (who are soon to comprise the majority of the workforce) would even pay out of pocket for social collaboration tools to improve productivity.
 That’s how much they believe in the dream team of collaboration and technology.

 The ideal vision of teamwork looks like cogs in a machine, working together seamlessly.
 More often though, we end up with something more similar to an octopus flailing its limbs, disjointed and acting autonomously of one another.
 Transparency and effective communication are the keys to true alignment.
 When everyone knows the objectives, and how everyone’s work contributes to the completion of those objectives, then alignment becomes real.

 When communication breaks down, we start to see a lot of redundant or duplicate work, reduced quality and frustration among team members.
-Collaboration is like shining a light on all the nooks and crannies in which these issues start and fester.
+Collaboration shines a light on all the nooks and crannies in which these issues start and fester.
 It provides checks and balances, keeping responsibilities of individuals in line with the greater goal of the team.

 Another disconnect between what we know is good for the organization, and what leaders are actually doing about it.
 Well-rounded, or collaborative decision-making is the obvious best choice, but it’s easier said than done.
 The more weigh-ins a decision maker has to deal with, the more complicated the decision becomes.
 That being said, the easy way out doesn’t engage, empower or validate workers.
 In fact, not including them in the decisions that affect them or their work can lead to higher stress levels.